mathzerg/mathzerg.github.io/research.md

 Publications

-1. [A link invariant from higher-dimensional Heegaard Floer homology](https://arxiv.org/abs/2309.13241), to appear in J. Symplectic Geom.
+1. [A link invariant from higher-dimensional Heegaard Floer homology](https://arxiv.org/abs/2309.13241), to appear in J. Sympl.
+Geom.

 1. (with Yin Tian) [An example of higher-dimensional Heegaard Floer homology](https://arxiv.org/abs/2212.10187), to appear in Algebr.
 Geom.
 Topol.